2 Introduction to Health Metrics

 2.1.1 Quality-Adjusted Life Years (QALYs)

 The concept of Quality-Adjusted Life Years (QALYs) emerged in the late 1970s, originating from the idea of combining both the quantity and quality of life by Joseph S. Pliskin, then it became a widely used metric for evaluating the cost-effectiveness of healthcare interventions.9 One QALY corresponds to one year in perfect health, it ranges from 1 (perfect health) to 0 (dead).
-However, this metric, used in various sectors such as health insurance, is somewhat criticized due to its lack of addressing disparities among individuals.
+However, this metric, used in various sectors such as health insurance, is somewhat criticised due to its lack of addressing disparities among individuals.
 It might result in discrimination against individuals with specific medical conditions or disabilities.

 A controversial result followed 25 years of research and studies due to the concerning validity of the metric to be inclusive.
 Started in the early 1989s, to step in the 2010 with the European Commission10 which started the largest-ever study specifically dedicated to testing the assumptions of the QALY,11 ending in 2013 with the recommended “not using QALYs in healthcare decision making”, arguing that patients with disabilities are valued less under a QALY-based system then individuals with no disabilities.
-This result has been further criticized and remains a topic of debate.
+This result has been further criticised and remains a topic of debate.

 “Thus, medicine cannot by itself determine the quality of life.
 It can only help people to achieve the state of health that enables them to cultivate the art of life-but in their own way.
 This implies the ability to enjoy the fundamental satisfactions of the biological joie de vivre.
-It implies also the ability for each person to do what he wants to do and become what he wants to become, according to human values that transcend medical judgment.”
-R.Dubos12
+It also implies the ability for each person to do what he wants to do and become what he wants to become, according to human values that transcend medical judgement” R.Dubos12

 2.1.2 Disability-Adjusted Life Years (DALYs)

 In the 1990s, the World Bank financed a study at Harvard University to develop a sustainable index that considered not only the health status but also the identification of the level of disabilities concerned by disparities.
-This lead to a new way of comparing the overall health and life expectancy of different countries, released along with the Global Burden of Disease Study in 1990;13 a project that involved Christopher J. L. Murray14 and Alan Lopez,15 in collaboration with the World Health Organization (WHO).
+This lead to a new way of comparing the overall health and life expectancy of different countries, released along with the Global Burden of Disease Study in 1990;13 a project that involved Christopher J. L. Murray14 and Alan Lopez,15 in collaboration with the World Health organisation (WHO).
 This effort resulted in the development of the Disability-Adjusted Life Years (DALYs),16 a metric that combines years of life lost due to premature death and years lived with disability.

 DALYs are connected with QALYs in that both metrics seek to quantify the impact of health on quality and length of life.
 However, while QALYs focus on the benefits with and without medical intervention, DALYs measure the overall burden of diseases.

-The DALY metric is calculated by the summing the years of life lost (YLLs) due to premature death and the years lived with disabilities (YLDs).
+The DALY metric is calculated by summing the years of life lost (YLLs) due to premature death and the years lived with disabilities (YLDs).
 This metric provides a comprehensive measure of a population’s health status by highlighting both mortality and disability.
 For example, consider a population with a life expectancy of 80 years.
 Individuals who die before reaching this age contribute to the YLLs, while those living with disabilities add to the YLDs.
 The sum of these values gives the total DALYs for the population, which can then be compared globally to assess health status and identify areas needing improvement in facilities, research, or investment.

 2.1.3 Healthy-Adjusted Life Years (HALY)

-Healthy Adjusted Life Years (HALY) is a metric that combine aspects of both DALYs and QALYs to provide a comprehensive measure of health outcomes in a population.
+Healthy Adjusted Life Years (HALY) is a metric that combines aspects of both DALYs and QALYs to provide a comprehensive measure of health outcomes in a population.
 HALYs quantify the burden of disease and the overall quality of life experienced by individuals, measuring the number of years of healthy life lived by a population while accounting for both mortality and morbidity.
 The information about the prevalence of diseases and disabilities, as well as the impact of these conditions on individuals’ quality of life is incorporated in the calculation of HALYs.

 HALYs adjust life expectancy levels based on the prevalence of health conditions and their associated disability weights.
 Disability weights reflect the severity of different health conditions and their impact on daily functioning.
 By applying these weights to the prevalence of each condition, researchers can estimate the overall burden of disease in terms of years of healthy life lost, similar to the calculation of DALYs.
 Unlike DALYs, which focus primarily on morbidity and mortality, HALYs incorporate measures of individuals’ quality of life, allowing for a more comprehensive assessment of health outcomes.